 We experience two major kinds of ultraviolet rays from the sun, UVA and UVB rays.
-Both of types of UV rays can help treat psoriasis, however, UVB is usually considered the most effective since it reduces the rate of skin growth and shedding.
+Both types of UV rays can help treat psoriasis; however, UVB light is usually considered the most effective since it reduces the rate of skin growth and shedding.
 In fact, in the study mentioned earlier, psoriasis patients exposed to daily sunlight saw significant improvement with only two weeks of exposure, which the researches accredited to UV light’s effect on their skin.
-While both types of UV rays can be beneficial in moderation, it’s important to remember that they can also be harmful in excess.
+While both types of ultraviolet light rays can be beneficial in moderation, it’s important to remember that they can also be harmful in excess.

 For that reason, if you have psoriasis, you should limit yourself to only 10 minutes of direct sun exposure per day at first.
 If you tolerate it well, you can consider adding 30 seconds to 1 minute a day of additional exposure.
-But before you get out your towel and sunscreen, you should check with a doctor before getting direct sun exposure, especially if you you’re dealing with a particularly intense psoriasis flare-up.
-Certain medications (especially topical creams) may also may your skin more sensitive to the sun, so, if you’re using any medications, it’s a good idea to mention these to your doctor as well.
+But before you get out your towel and sunscreen, you should check with a doctor before getting direct sun exposure, especially if you’re dealing with a particularly intense psoriasis flare-up.
+Certain medications (especially topical treatments, such as creams, ointments or gels) may also make your skin more sensitive to the sun, so, if you’re using any medications, it’s a good idea to mention these to your doctor as well.

-Sunburns from too much sun exposure can actually cause a new psoriasis plaque at the site of the burn, in a process sometimes known as the Koebner phenomenon.
+Sunburns from too much sun exposure can cause new psoriatic plaques at the site of the burn, in a process sometimes known as the Koebner phenomenon.
 The Koebner phenomenon can affect one in four people with psoriasis, and can also be triggered by cuts, scrapes, or mosquito bites.
-No matter what, too much sun exposure can increase your risk of developing melanoma-- which is just another reason to be careful and responsible when you go out in the sun.
+No matter what, too much sun exposure can increase your risk of developing melanoma skin cancer — which is just another reason to be careful and responsible when you go out in the sun.